nirajsonu/NavigationComponent/README.md

 1) id(Destination)
 2) actions
 3) Safe args plugin (Recommanded) Directions classes beacuse it is type safe and warn at the compile time.

+Passing the data from one frgament to another fragment:
+  1)Bundale
+  2)Arguments